jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ![ANC](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab3/ANC.png)
 Figure 4: ANC models and the measured ANC values in the lake

-The measured ANC values followed closely with the conservative ANC model.
+From Figure 4, the measured ANC values followed closely with the conservative ANC model.
 The first point was slightly off from the model; however, this can easily be explained by uncertainties in the experiment.
 Overall, the ANC values agree with the conservative ANC model.
+Hence, the lake follows the conservative ANC model.

 ### Discussion ###

+"Compare theoretical expectations with your results and discuss reasons for any observed deviations.
+If the results weren't as expected, suggest reasons why the laboratory results may have differed from theory and suggest improved techniques to obtain more accurate results or modifications to the theory to better describe the experimental conditions.""

 1. Under what condition does ProCoDA switch from the “prepare to calibrate” state to the “calibrate” state?